-Closing and the transfer of the portfolio to the Issuer occurs on November 25th, 2015.
-The ratings are based on the portfolio information as of November 24th, 2015, provided by the originator.
+The pool cut-off date is March 31st 2016.
+Closing occurs on April 25th 2016.
+The ratings are based on the portfolio information as of April 13th 2016, as provided by the originator.

 In 2011 Creditreform Rating AG was registered within the European Union according to EU Regulation 1060/2009 (CRA-Regulation).
 Based on the registration Creditreform Rating AG (CRAG) is allowed to issue credit ratings within the EU and is bound to comply with the provisions of the CRA-Regulation.